Sergei Brylin

-Sergei Vladimirovich Brylin (Серге́й Влади́мирович Бры́лин; born January 13, 1974) is a Russian former professional ice hockey centre, currently an assistant coach with the New Jersey Devils of the National Hockey League (NHL).
-Brylin is a three-time Stanley Cup champion with the New Jersey Devils of the National Hockey League (NHL).
+Sergei Vladimirovich Brylin (Серге́й Влади́мирович Бры́лин; born January 13, 1974) is a Russian professional ice hockey coach and former player who is an assistant coach for the New Jersey Devils of the National Hockey League (NHL).
+Brylin played with the Devils from 1995 to 2008 and is a three-time Stanley Cup champion with the team.

 Playing career

 Brylin made his NHL debut on February 17, 1995, and scored his first NHL goal on February 27.
 A versatile, defensive forward capable of playing all three forward positions, Brylin won three Stanley Cups with the New Jersey Devils in 1995, 2000 and 2003.
 He is one of five Devils who have played for all three of their championship teams, the only others being Martin Brodeur, Scott Niedermayer, Scott Stevens and Ken Daneyko.

 On July 1, 2008, the Devils turned down the option to have Brylin return for another year.
 Ten days later, he signed with SKA Saint Petersburg of the Kontinental Hockey League (KHL).

 After hopes of returning to the Devils for one more season faded, Brylin signed with Metallurg Novokuznetsk for the 2011–12 KHL season.